A prescription for projectors to compute helicity amplitudes in D dimensions: A Recap of the Projection Method

-All these sometimes cumbersome issues discussed above motivated the work that will be presented in the following: the construction of simple and general polarized amplitude projectors in D dimensions that avoids conventional Lorentz tensor decomposition, yet is still fully compatible with CDR.
+All these sometimes cumbersome issues discussed above\footnote{We remark that after the initial release of this work, refs.~\cite{Ahmed:2019udm,Peraro:2019cjj,Peraro:2020sfm} managed to address some of the issues related to the conventional form factor decomposition, highlighting the advantage of removing evanescent tensor structures.} motivated the work that will be presented in the following: the construction of simple and general polarized amplitude projectors in D dimensions that avoids conventional Lorentz tensor decomposition, yet is still fully compatible with CDR.